Choosing the right source unit (radio)

 Input gain level set incorrectly

-Set the gain level(s) using the instructions in “test and tune”.
-If you’ve already completed this step, try lowering the gain slightly until the distortion stops.
+Set the gain level(s) using the instructions in the Test and Tune section of the user guide.
+If you've already completed this step, try lowering the gain slightly until the distortion stops.

 Low battery condition